 Contrary to popular belief, bankruptcy doesn’t necessarily that you will lose all or even any of your assets.
 It all depends on the terms and your situation.

-Interestingly, and as we discuss in our post on the steps of a consumer proposal, this means that people would rather pay three times more with a consumer proposal than declare bankruptcy.
+Interestingly, this means that people would rather pay three times more with a consumer proposal than declare bankruptcy.
 Although both impact your credit for the long and short term, the main reason that many people don’t want to file for bankruptcy is psychological.
 People just don’t like the idea of “going bankrupt.”